 - No more than two sets of earrings are allowed, small post earrings only.
-Ear cuffs or collars, hoop earrings or other visible articles of body piercing are not allowed.
-They must be either removed or a clear spacer is to be placed in the hole.
+Ear cuffs or collars, hoop earrings are not allowed.
 If you have gauges, you must put in a clear or flesh colored spacer in for safety reasons. - Hair is to be clean and worn so that it does not interfere with patient care.
 Hair color must be of natural tones- no bright colors.
 Shoulder length or longer must be pulled back from face into a ponytail, braid, etc. Hair accessories are to be plain and inconspicuous. - Facial hair must be trimmed to less than 1⁄2 inch, neatly groomed, clean and must not interfere with work in any way.
 Students working in some areas of the hospital may have special requirements regarding facial hair. - One short necklace and one ring may be allowed at the discretion of the clinical preceptor or as required by clinical setting policies. - Fingernails should be short and at a length and condition that will not be injurious to patients.
 Artificial nails are not allowed.
 Nail polish, if worn, should be clear, pale, or transparent and chip-free. - Good personal hygienic practices are required, which include cleanliness, oral hygiene, and the use of antiperspirant agents.
 Thong underwear is unacceptable.
 Uniforms must be laundered after each wear.
 Shoes must be clean. - Make-up should be worn conservatively, and no heavy cologne or perfume should be worn during clinical experiences. - Students are not allowed to chew gum or smoke while on clinical assignments.
 Smoking odor on uniform or person is prohibited.
 The students will adhere to all legal and/or institutional policies related to smoking. - If a skirt is worn, legs must be covered with nylons. - Protocols may vary from each clinical facility, and they need to be adhered to when students are participating at that facility.